 Pet Insurance Helps You Plan Financially

-Lastly, pet insurance is an excellent way to plan for unforeseeable accidents and illnesses in your pets by paying a low monthly premium to ensure that when emergencies arise, you are covered against the high vet bills that are sure to follow.
+Pet insurance is an excellent way to plan for unforeseeable accidents and illnesses by paying a low monthly premium to ensure that when emergencies arise, you are covered against the high vet bills that may follow.
+We’ve got an analysis of the industry in our is pet insurance worth it? article.

-Banfield Charitable Trust (BCT) can assist struggling pet owners whose pets are faced with life-threatening, emergency veterinary situations but they also offer preventive care plans for pets whose owners are of limited means and/or income.
+- Banfield Foundation Programs can assist struggling pet owners whose pets are faced with life-threatening, emergency veterinary situations but they also offer preventive care plans for pets whose owners are of limited means and/or income.

 There are a number of ways that you can work with your current veterinarian or other local veterinarians to help to afford your pet’s care when you find yourself in a bind.